2011 American League Division Series

-The 2011 American League Division Series (abbreviated ALDS) were two best-of-five playoffs comprising the opening round of the Major League Baseball postseason, played to determine the participating teams in the 2011 American League Championship Series.
+The 2011 American League Division Series (abbreviated ALDS) were two best-of-five playoffs comprising the opening round of Major League Baseball’s (MLB) 2011 postseason, played to determine the participating teams in the 2011 American League Championship Series.
 Three divisional winners and a fourth team—a wild card—played in two series.
 TBS televised all games but the Game 2's of both series in the United States.
 The Game 2's of both series were aired on TNT due to schedule conflicts with other ALDS games or the NLDS.
 The regular season finished on September 28, with the ALDS beginning September 30.
 Game 5 of the Yankees–Tigers series was played on October 6.

 Under MLB's playoff format, no two teams from the same division were matched up in the Division Series, regardless of whether their records would normally indicate such a matchup.
 Home field advantage went to the team with the better regular-season record with the exception of the wild card team, which defers home field advantage regardless of record.
 The matchups for the 2011 ALDS were: